 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Confirm that your solar installer is properly licensed.
-This ensures that the work is done correctly using current best installation practices.
-In Illinois, the state Commerce Commission issues licenses to distributed generation energy contractors, including residential solar contractors.
+It's imperative that your solar installer has the proper licensing.
+This ensures that the work is done correctly using the most up-to-date installation methods.
+In Illinois, the state Commerce Commission issues licenses to distributed generation energy contractors, including home solar installers.

-Check Google Reviews, the Better Business Bureau (BBB), TrustPilot, and other review sites to see what past customers are saying about local solar companies.
-Detailed reviews on these platforms can help you evaluate a provider's integrity and customer service.
-Avoid providers with few or mainly poor reviews.
+Check review sites like Google Reviews, TrustPilot, and the Better Business Bureau (BBB) to see customer feedback about local solar companies.
+Detailed reviews can help you evaluate a company's reliability and customer service.
+Use caution with companies that have very few reviews or mostly negative ones.

 Contact 3–5 solar companies for free, detailed quotes.
 Quotes should clearly outline all costs and specify the exact solar components included.
 By comparing multiple quotes, you can identify the option that best fits your budget.